spikenail/spikenail/README.md

 ### CRUD

-In spikenail every CRUD action is a set of middlewares.
+In Spikenail every CRUD action is a set of middlewares.
-These middlewares are not the request middlewares and exists separately.
+These middlewares are not the request middlewares and they exists separately.

 Some of default middlewares are: